-Eskom Holdings Limited is proposing to establish a commercial wind energy electricity generation facility on a site on the West Coast north of the Olifants River in the Western Cape Province.
+Eskom Holdings Limited is proposing to establish a commercial wind energy electricity generation facility on a site in the Western Cape Province.
 It is proposed for a cluster of up to 100 wind turbines (typically described as a wind energy facility or a wind farm) to be constructed over an area of approximately 25km2 in extent.
 This facility could be constructed in a phased approached, erecting and commissioning a first phase of 100 MW (approximately 50 industry-standard 2 MW turbines).

-The Scoping Phase for the proposed Wind Energy Facility on the West Coast in the Western Cape Province has been undertaken in accordance with the EIA Regulations published in Government Notice 28753 of 21 April 2006, in terms of Section 24(5) of the National Environmental Management Act (NEMA; Act No 107 of 1998).
-A Draft Scoping Report was prepared and released for a 30-day public review period.
+The Draft Scoping Report for the proposed Wind Energy Facility on the West Coast in the Western Cape Province has been undertaken in accordance with the EIA Regulations published in Government Notice 28753 of 21 April 2006, in terms of Section 24(5) of the National Environmental Management Act (NEMA; Act No 107 of 1998).

-The Scoping Report aimed at detailing the nature and extent of this facility, identifying potential issues associated with the proposed project, and defining the extent of studies required within the EIA.
+This Draft Scoping Report aimed at detailing the nature and extent of this facility, identifying potential issues associated with the proposed project, and defining the extent of studies required within the EIA.
 This was achieved through an evaluation of the proposed project, involving the project proponent, specialist consultants, and a consultation process with key stakeholders that included both relevant government authorities and interested and affected parties (I&APs).
 In accordance with the requirements of the EIA Regulations, feasible project-specific alternatives (including the "do nothing" option) have been identified for consideration within the EIA process.

-The conclusions and recommendations of this Final Scoping Report are the result of on-site inspections, desk-top evaluations of impacts identified by specialists, and the parallel process of public participation.
+The conclusions and recommendations of this Draft Scoping Report are the result of on-site inspections, desk-top evaluations of impacts identified by specialists, and the parallel process of public participation.
 The public consultation process has been extensive and every effort has been made to include representatives of all stakeholder groupings in the study area and the Province.